openSUSE/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 __Cons__:

 *   Maintenance is your responsibility:
-    You have to update your apps yourself, by hand.
+    You have to update your apps yourself, manually.

 *   Some apps integrate well with the system, but this is not guaranteed.
     Launchers, file associations, etc. may have to be created by hand.